Kingxukai/linux/Documentation/driver-api/usb/dma.rst

   The memory buffer returned is "dma-coherent"; sometimes you might need to force a consistent memory access ordering by using memory barriers.
-It's not using a streaming DMA mapping, so it's good for small transfers on systems where the I/O would otherwise thrash an IOMMU mapping.
+It's not using a streaming DMA mapping, so it's good for small transfers on systems where the woke I/O would otherwise thrash an IOMMU mapping.
 (See Documentation/core-api/dma-api-howto.rst for definitions of "coherent" and "streaming" DMA mappings.)

   Asking for 1/Nth of a page (as well as asking for N pages) is reasonably space-efficient.

-  On most systems the memory returned will be uncached, because the semantics of dma-coherent memory require either bypassing CPU caches or using cache hardware with bus-snooping support.
+  On most systems the woke memory returned will be uncached, because the semantics of dma-coherent memory require either bypassing CPU caches or using cache hardware with bus-snooping support.
 While x86 hardware has such bus-snooping, many other systems use software to flush cache